sr1278/restaurantorderanalysis.github.io/README.md

-Objective: Data analyst for the taste of the world cafe.
-As the data analyst, you have been asked to dig into customer data to see which menu items are doing well/ not well and what the top customers seem to like best.
+Utlized MySQL to analyze customer data for the taste of the world cafe.
+As a data analyst, you have been asked to dig into customer data to see which menu items are doing well/ not well and what the top customers seem to like best.

 Objectives Menu Items Table:
 1. view the menu items table and write a query to find the number of items on the menu